 Lady Innocence’s eyes grew watery, but she blinked rapidly, sniffed, and regained her composure.
 “He is quiet now, only speaking when spoken to.
 He doesn’t smile or laugh at all.
 His answers are all rational -I don’t believe he’s mad- but I worry he’s lost the will to fight for his kingdom.”

 A tear broke loose and fell down Lady Innocence’s cheek, and she hastily scrubbed it away with her sleeve.

 “I dare not stay to see if he will recover again.
 My house and estate are within Sancti’s borders.
-I came to St Blanc to support the Prince’s cause, and to help rebuild the great kingdom of Aeterna.
+I came to St. Blanc to support the Prince’s cause, and to help rebuild the great kingdom of Aeterna.
 Aeterna was magnificent in the stories- the nation built on the ruins of the Ancient War- so I thought it should be sovereign.
 Because I did support the Prince, I can’t go home, and if Aeterna falls, I will die.”

 “Oh- Lady Dupuy-”

 “Call me Innocence.
 My title doesn’t mean anything, anymore.
-I’m going to del Sol to seek refuge and be with Purity.”
+I’m going to del Sol to seek refuge and to be with Purity.”